 A Pushcart Prize nominee and three-time award-winning author, Bruce’s debut collection, The Weight of Snow: New & Selected Poems, published February 2014 by Black Swift Press, earned her the nickname “the heiress of Mary Oliver.”
 Her second book, 28 Days of Solitude (Back Swift Press, August 2015) was written entirely during her four-week residency in the remote forests of Northern California.
 Also written during this stay, her chapbook, The Starling’s Song, published April 1st, 2016, was selected as the Honorable Mention of the 2017 Pacific Rim Book Festival in the poetry category.
 Measures, her third collection of poetry, was recently released.

-Bruce is currently writing her fourth and fifth book and recently completed producing a nature adventure documentary film about Baja California called “The Devil’s Road.”
+Bruce is currently writing her fifth book and recently completed producing a nature adventure documentary film about Baja California called “The Devil’s Road.”

 During the coronavirus shelter-in-place implications, she founded and is editor-in-chief of Humana Obscura, a new online and print literary magazine publishing poetry, prose, and artwork with a nature theme.

 See her recent feature in the June 2020 issue of Books & Buzz Magazine where she talks her shameless bibliophilia, her experience in book design, and her current projects: